gvwilson/thirdbit/src/fiction/cloudherd/index.md

 his bottles, his failed attempts at magic, and his resentment of everyone and everything outside the distant capital.

 Noxy barely noticed his door slam.
 Once the soldiers who were well enough had picked up their comrades' bodies, and the rest had been led through the gate to have their injuries tended to, and Rash and Sensy went to find spare blankets for the soldiers, she somehow found herself alone.
 Feeling somewhat deflated, she went looking for something to do.

 Her mother was still organizing people in the square.
 Yes, the soldiers would use the trading hall, she'd already said that.
-Yes, the wounded too---where else would they go?
+Yes, the wounded too—where else would they go?
 And yes, there *were* more than a few of them, but there was nothing they could do about that now.
 Oh for the saints' sakes, of *course* they would eat beans.
 And no, she didn't know what the tiger was planning to eat, but she would find out.

 "There you are," she said when she caught sight of her daughter.
 "Can you please go home and make some tea?
 Use all the honey we have left, and tell whoever shows up that I'll be there as soon as I can."

 The water hadn't even boiled before Grappa Gas rapped on the door with his knuckles and entered.
 "Hey there.
 Where's your *amma*?"

 "She should be back soon," Noxy said.
 She added a handful of dark brown leaves to the cinnamon bark and green cardamom pods already in the pot.
-It was an extravagance---the pack traders who brought such delicacies to the village wouldn't start visiting until the last of the snow had melted, which was at least another month away---but Granna Fee had always said that a sweet cup of tea was worth a thousand words.
+It was an extravagance—the pack traders who brought such delicacies to the village wouldn't start visiting until the last of the snow had melted, which was at least another month away—but Granna Fee had always said that a sweet cup of tea was worth a thousand words.

 "Mind if I sit?"
 Grappa Gas asked as he settled himself on a stool that was at least as old as he was and watched Noxy drizzle the last of the honey into the pot.

 "What did you find out?" she asked after a moment.

 The old man snorted affectionately.
 "Just like your *amma*, aren't you?
 And your granna, too.
 Always thinking one step ahead of everyone else.
 You know, if your granna hadn't been so smart, I might've wound up being your grappa.
-I remember once when---"
+I remember once when—"

 "Grappa!"
 Noxy cut in, exasperated and amused by his teasing at the same time.
 "Tell me what the soldiers said!"